abhiti23/stats604-project4/README.md

   Note: use the data/cities.txt file to recall the order of the output.

-`make rawdata` -- deletes and re-downloads the raw data
+`make rawdata` -- deletes and re-downloads the raw data.
+Takes ~10 minutes.

 When you're done and want to exit the interactive session, simply type: